kelexel/rstream/README.md

 You should be able to see your stream.

-Howto: Make client HLS tests on an iOS device
+Howto: client-side HLS tests on an iOS device
 ---

 * Open this URL in Mobile Safari : http://<NGINX_RTMP_FQDN>/hls/<NGINX_RTMP_STREAM>.m3u8